 The QCD rule

 Qualified Charitable Distributions (QCDs) are permitted only after the IRA owner has reached the age of 70 ½.
-(The QCD age was not raised when the SECURE Act of 2019 changed the beginning age for RMDs to 72.)
-QCDs are direct distributions to a qualified charity, and the amount given is counted towards the RMD once the IRA owner turns 72.
+(The QCD age was not raised when the Consolidated Appropriations Act of 2023 changed the beginning age for RMDs to 73.)
+QCDs are direct distributions to a qualified charity, and the amount given is counted towards the RMD once the IRA owner turns 73.
 QCDs are attractive because they aren’t included in the taxpayer’s adjusted gross income (AGI).
 If an IRA owner makes the distribution before they’ve turned 70 ½, however, the distribution will be included in their AGI, and the deduction can be taken on Schedule A if the taxpayer itemizes deductions.

 The 60-day rollover rule